InMobi/sdk-sample-code-ios/README.md

     InMobi SDK 9.x.x
     iOS 9.0 and above

-Make sure you have the latest version of pod installed after that you need to simply do
+Important: Make sure you have the latest version of pod installed after that you need to simply do

 	pod install